Education in Finland: Advanced curricula in the upper academic school

 In relation to mathematics, the second national language and foreign languages, a student can choose to study a curriculum from different levels of difficulty.
 Students choose their relevant levels at the beginning of school, when selecting appropriate courses, and at the end of school, when registering for the matriculation exam in order to receive the relevant exam paper.
 These two choices are not directly linked, but students generally keep the level the same for the matriculation exam.
 One common exception to this rule of thumb occurs when a student has barely completed a higher level course and is unsure of their performance in the matriculation exam.
 In those cases, a student may elect to take an easier exam.

 In mathematics, the advanced level is in practice a prerequisite for the more competitive university science programs, such as those of the universities of technology, other university mathematical science programs, and medicine.
 In mathematics, 20% of the matriculation examinees take the advanced level.
 The nationwide matriculation exam together with entirely percentile-based grading provides an easy way to objectively classify each student based on their mathematical ability, regardless of the year when the exam was taken.
 For example, assuming that the best mathematical students are selected first to the upper academic school and then to the advanced mathematics curriculum, the students achieving laudatur would comprise the mathematically best 0.4% of the age group, comparable to 800 SAT mathematics section.
 The percentile equality does not, however, mean that the absolute level of a laudatur student in the advanced mathematics in Finland is equal to that of an 800 SAT student in the US, due to differences in the mean quality of the population.

 Teachers

 Finnish children in a 1950s classroom photo taken at the Saaristopiiri School in Eurajoki.
 The teacher of the picture (left) is the young Mauno Koivisto, thirty years before his presidency.

 Both primary and secondary teachers must have a master's degree to qualify.
-Teaching is a respected profession and entrance to university programs is highly competitive.
-A prospective teacher must have very good grades and must combat fierce opposition in order to become a teacher.
-Only about 10% of applicants to certain programs are successful.
+Entrance to university programs is highly competitive.